-- Turn off cell phones or set them on silent. - Pay attention during instruction.
+Turn off cell phones or set them on silent.

+Pay attention during instruction.
 You should not be working on homework, texting, or social networking during instruction.

-These are three of my pet peeves. - Out of respect for the Professor and others in the class, avoid side conversations during instruction. - Use class time wisely. - Above all, be respectful to each other and practice the "Golden Rule."
+Out of respect for the Professor and others in the class, avoid side conversations during instruction.